Belmont in Mississippi County, Missouri — The American Midwest (Upper Plains)

 More about this marker.
 Flanking the marker title are portraits of Generals Grant and Polk.
 In the center is a wartime map of the battle.
 Beside the text to the left is a sketch showing a steamboat unloading soldiers.
 To the right of the text is another sketch showing one of the light gunboats similar to those used at Belmont.
 In the lower left of the marker is a sketch which appears to show the river from the Kentucky side.
 On the lower right a wartime sketch depicts the fighting at Belmont.

 Also see . . .
-Battle of Belmont (Submitted on April 8, 2009, by Craig Swain of Leesburg, Virginia.)
+Battle of Belmont.
+Short summary of the battle.
+(Submitted on April 8, 2009, by Craig Swain of Leesburg, Virginia.)

 Categories. • War, US Civil •